smart-on-fhir/cumulus-library/cumulus_library/builders/README.md

 or encounter refs), all you need is to specify the columns you want and optional join clauses, and it will handle constructing the counts query for you

-## Config-based Builders

-These builders are not meant to be imported as base classes in python directly (though you could if you wanted).
-Instead, these provide a configuration file format, in toml, which you can use to customize a strict set of build steps.

 ### Propensity score matching (psm.py)